Beyond Mandalay Capital

 On arrival at Mandalay International Airport you will be met by our representative.
 So you have a safe and relaxed beginning of your trip.
 No trouble at the airport of finding the way, looking for a taxi oder changing money (at a bad rate).
 Transfer to your Hotel.
 This can take a bit of time as the airport is far out of the city and the traffic in Mandalay is heavy depending on the time of the day.

-Afternoon tour includes Shwe Nandaw Kyuang or ‘Golden Palace Monastery’ noted for its intricate wood carvings, Kayuktawgyi Pagoda with its huge marble Buddha and Kuthodaw Pagoda, home to ‘The World’s Largest Book’, a collection of some 729 marble slabs inscribed with Buddhist teachings.
+Your Mandalay cityt tour begins with a visit to Shwe Nandaw Kyuang or ‘Golden Palace Monastery’ noted for its intricate wood carvings, Kayuktawgyi Pagoda with its huge marble Buddha and Kuthodaw Pagoda, home to ‘The World’s Largest Book’, a collection of some 729 marble slabs inscribed with Buddhist teachings.

 Atop Mandalay Hill lie glittering glass-studded temple walls which reflect the evening glow as you watch the sunset.